spacefreak86/pyinotifyd/README.md

 pyinotifyd has different schedulers to schedule tasks with an optional delay.
 The advantages of using a scheduler are consistent logging and the possibility to cancel delayed tasks.
 Furthermore, schedulers have the ability to differentiate between files and directories.

 ### TaskScheduler
 Schedule a custom python method *job* with an optional *delay* in seconds.
 Skip scheduling of tasks for files and/or directories according to *files* and *dirs* arguments.
 If there already is a scheduled task, re-schedule it with *delay*.
 Use *logname* in log messages.
+All additional modules, functions and variables that are defined in the config file and are needed within the *job*, need to be passed as dictionary to the TaskManager through *global_vars*.
 All arguments except for *job* are optional.
 ```python
 # Please note that pyinotifyd uses pythons asyncio for asynchronous task execution.